rsookram/hanzi-count/README.md

     -excludes, --excludes    File containing characters to exclude from the output

 ARGS:
     <FILE>...
-Path of the files containing characters to count
+Paths of the files containing characters to count
 ```

 ## Install